Last updated 25th Apr 2022

 Each year, a new portfolio of stocks is chosen, using the closing price on the last day of trading for the previous year.
 Some of the stocks might remain the same; some companies will be replaced by new dogs.
 Investors purchasing this portfolio are supposed to allocate 10% of their investment dollars to each stock.
 This means a different number of shares for each company are bought, since their market prices will be different.
 Fortunately, several mutual funds

 In recent years, the performance of these dogs has not fared quite as well as the time period examine by O'Higgins (1973 to 1989).
-For example, they've only beaten the S&P 500 Index three times in the last five years.
-The dogs have also been outpaced by the Dow Jones Industrial Average twice in the last five years.
-Below is a table illustrating the relative performance of this group for the years 2000 through 2017.
+For example, they’ve only beaten the S&P 500 Index three times in the last five years.
+The dogs have also been outpaced by the Dow Jones Industrial Average three times in the last five years.
+Below is a table illustrating the relative performance of this group for the years 2000 through 2020.

-The above table demonstrates that 2018 was a good year for this group.
-The Dogs of the Dow outpaced the S&P 500 and the DJIA.
+The above table demonstrates that 2020 was a bad year for this group.
+The Dogs of the Dow were outpaced by both the S&P 500 and the DJIA.

 Now that we've explained the investment theory, and provided information on relative performance, it's time to share the Dogs of the Dow for 2021.
 Remember, this list is based on the closing performance for 2020.
 The next group of stocks will be published after the last trading day of the year.
 For reference, we've listed below the Dogs of the Dow for the last five years.